Club Name: Arsenal Women Football Club

 Arsenal originally named their female side as Arsenal Ladies Football Club.
 But the club took on the name of Arsenal WFC from July 2017 in a move aimed at bringing the team closer to the male side.
 It was also chosen to better reflect the female team with a modern-day view.

 But while the team is officially named Arsenal Women Football Club, it is commonly referred to only as Arsenal.
-The full name is only used if differentiating the club from the men’s team.
+The full name is only used to differentiate the club from the men’s team.

 Founded as: Arsenal Ladies FC (1987-2017)